-If you're swapping subjects, make sure you understand how withdrawing from your original subjects may affect your enrolment, grades and fees.
+You are able to add, withdraw and swap subjects but you should ensure you understand how withdrawing from your original subjects may affect your enrolment, grades and fees.
+Read on for information about changing your enrolment.

 When can I add or swap subjects?